The SOPHIE search for northern extrasolar planets. XVI. HD 158259: A compact planetary system in a near-3:2 mean motion resonance chain: Conclusion

 \section{Conclusion}

-In this work, we have analysed 290 SOPHIE measurements of HD 158259.
-The analysis of the radial velocity data, including a correction of the instrument drift and over a thousand correlated noise models, supports the detection of four to five planets.
-The detection of planets at 3.43, 5.19, 7.95, 12.0 d is strongly supported by the data, and there exists stable configurations compatible with the error bars.
-A signal at 17.4 d could be due to a planet, but is marginally significant and close to the predicted rotation period.
-As a consequence, its planetary origin cannot be confirmed.
+In this work, we have analyzed 290 SOPHIE measurements of HD 158259.
+The analysis of the radial velocity data, including a correction of the instrument drift and over $7500$ correlated noise models, support the detection of four planets ($c,d,e$, and $f$) and a strong candidate ($g$), with respective periods of 3.43, 5.19, 7.95, 12.0, and 17.4 d.
+They all exhibit a $\approx 6 M_\oplus$ mass.
+There is substantial evidence for a planetary origin of the 17.4 d signal, and the remaining concerns on its nature should be cleared with a better estimate of the stellar period.
+Furthermore, the TESS data exhibit a 2.17 d signal that is compatible with the RVs, which allows one to claim the detection of an additional planet ($b$) and to measure a density of $1.09^{+0.23}_{-0.27}$ $\rho_\oplus$.
+The TESS photometry does not show other transits.
+There exist stable configurations of the six-planet system that are compatible with the error bars.

-While many compact near-resonance chains have been detected by transits, they have so far been rare in radial velocity surveys.
-The present analysis shows that they can be detected, provided there enough data points, and an appropriate accounting of correlated noises (instrumental and stellar).
+While many compact near-resonance chains have been detected by transits, they have been rare in radial velocity surveys so far.
+The present analysis shows that they can be detected, provided there are enough data points and an appropriate accounting of correlated noises (instrumental and stellar).

-The four detected planets are such that subsequent planets have period ratios close to but slightly higher than 3:2, and the system is also found not to be in Laplace resonances.
-The potential fifth planet is close to, but slightly below a 3:2 period ratio with the planet $e$.
-This orbital configuration is very similar to what was found by the Kepler survey, where the distribution of period ratios in multiplanetary systems shows a peak around 1.52, i.e. slightly higher than 3:2 \citep[see][]{lissauer_architecture_2011,fabrycky_architecture_2014}, and is consistent with existing formation scenarios~\citep[e.g.][]{terquem2007,delisle_tidal_2014, macdonald2016}.

-Since the system is closely packed, the planetary perturbations are strong.
-Therefore, inclinations far from the value of 90 degrees are significantly disfavored, since they correspond to large planet masses.
-This increases the transit probability.
-HD 158259 has been observed by TESS~\citep{ricker2014, sullivan2015}, whose upcoming results will confirm whether it transits or not.
-If it does, since the target is very bright (V magnitude of 6.4) it will be an excellent target for further characterization.
+HD 158259 $b,c,d,e,f$, and $g$ are such that subsequent planets have period ratios of 1.57, 1.51, 1.53, 1.51, and 1.44 with increasing period.
+Subsequent planet pairs and triplets are close to, but not within, 3:2 and three-body mean motion resonances.
+The period ratios are consistent with the distribution of period ratios of planet pairs found in Kepler, which exhibits a peak at 1.52~\citep[see][]{lissauer_architecture_2011,fabrycky_architecture_2014, steffen2015}.
+The similarity of the masses of the planets of the system is compatible with the hypothesis that planets within the same system have similar sizes~\citep{lissauer2011, ciardi2013, millholland2017, weiss2018}.
+The configuration of the planets can be explained by existing formation scenarios~\citep[e.g.,][]{terquem2007,delisle_tidal_2014}.
+The proximity to 3:2 resonances of the HD 158259 system is reminiscent of Kepler-80~\citep{macdonald2016}.
+However, the latter presents three-body resonances, while HD 158259 does not.
+It would be interesting to investigate scenarios that can explain the differences between the two systems.